picca/binoculars/README.md

 The [BINoculars wiki](https://github.com/id03/binoculars/wiki) contains a detailed tutorial to get started.

+## Local usage from sources folder

+`PYTHONPATH=<absolute path to binoculars sources directory>  <absolute path to the scripts folder>/<script_name>`

 ## Scripting

 If you want more complex operations than offered by the command line or GUI tools, you can manipulate BINoculars data directly from Python.
 Some examples with detailed comments can be found in the [repository](https://github.com/id03/binoculars/tree/master/examples/scripts).
 The API documentation on the `binoculars` and `binoculars.space` modules can be accessed via pydoc, e.g. run `pydoc -w binoculars binoculars.space` to generate HTML files.

 ## Extending BINoculars